 - Deprecatory: In this type of relationship, a toxic partner will constantly undermine or belittle the other.
 Negging is a common example of this form of unhealthy relationships

-- Temperamental: In most toxic relationship stories, the anger or temper issues of one partner become a crippling force for the other.
+- Temperamental: In most toxic relationship stories, the anger or temper issues of one partner becomes a crippling force for the other.
 People give up trying to put forth their views, argue or disagree with their SO because they are scared of another angry outburst.
-Here control is exercised through intimidation
+Here control is exercised through intimidation and this is an absolute warning sign of a toxic relationship

 - Guilt-Inducing: In this case, a loved one gains control over you by inducing guilt for your actions.
 This type of toxic control is not just limited to romantic relationships but can be seen between friends, parents and children, and siblings